shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Well, yes.
 But she had her song for walking through the woods.
 And as she hiked through the forest, Penny sang and sang, which made the journey go quickly.
 She even stopped every now and then to leave some breadcrumbs on the trail, so that she'd know how to get back home."

 "What a good idea.
 She sounds like quite a clever little girl."
+Jonah reached over and ruffled Olive's hair.

 Olive shrugged.
 She had just about finished putting the last few leaves into the paper bag, and at the bottom of the pile she had found an acorn, a perfectly formed little nut, and had decided to try to prise off the cap with her fingernail.